-Fig. 2: Changing levels of phosphorus in four Swiss lakes between 1950 and 2010: the heavily polluted Lake Hallwil (yellow curve), moderately polluted Lakes Geneva (orange) and Constance (green), and barely polluted Lake Walen.
+Fig. 2: Changing levels of phosphorus in four Swiss lakes between 1950 and 2010.
 Increased nutrient concentrations have substantial impacts on oxygen availability in deeper waters and can thus severely restrict or even prevent natural reproduction of salmonids.
 Data: Federal Office for the Environment.